 Equity-settled share-based payments to employees are measured at the fair value of the equity instruments at the grant date.
-Details regarding the determination of the fair value of equity-settled share-based transactions are set out in note 32.
+Details regarding the determination of the fair value of equity-settled share-based transactions are set out in note 32 to the Group's consolidated financial statements.

-The fair value determined at the grant date of the equity-settled share-based payments is expensed on a straight-line basis over the vesting period, based on the Group's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.
+The fair value determined at the grant date of the equity-settled share-based payments is expensed on a straightline basis over the vesting period, based on the Group's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.